58 Foods That Start With The Letter ‘A’

 Avocados, also called alligator pears or butter fruit, are the fruit from the avocado tree that is actually a pear-shaped berry containing a large seed.
 The avocado tree likely originated in south-central Mexico and is popular in Mexican foods but is now one of the most popular foods in the produce aisles of grocery stores.

-Is there anything that I am missing from this list of international foods starting with the letter A?
+Is there anything that I am missing from this list of international recipes, fruits, nuts, desserts, and foods starting with the letter A?
 Leave a comment and let me know below!

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma’s kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!